ChiekoN/WildflowerClassificationModel/readme.md

 ![Test Accuracies](readme_images/test_accuracies_season2.jpg "Test Accuracies")

-I obviously saw that any level of fine-tuning made the performance of the model better than the pre fine-tuned model.
+I saw that any level of fine-tuning made the performance of the model better than the pre fine-tuned model.
 And basically, the deeper it was fine-tuned, the better it performed.
 It is consistent with what I saw in training.

 The interesting thing is the model with 5 inception modules to be fine-tuned became the best one in terms of accuracy, not the one fine-tuned with full layers.
 I got a question of whether it really reflects the effect of the depth of fine-tuning, or the difference rather came from the randomness of parameters such as initial weights?